Summary: Playing with an MSX computer

 And indeed, after a few moments, instead of an insufficient memory error message, a loading

-screen appeard!
+screen appeared!
 And a few minutes later, the game started!

 Finally, the game runs!